Luther Gulick (physician)

-Luther Halsey Gulick Jr. (1865–1918) was an American physical education instructor, international basketball official, and founder with his wife of the Camp Fire Girls, an international youth organization now known as Camp Fire.
+Luther Halsey Gulick Jr. (December 4, 1865 – August 13, 1918) was an American physical education instructor, international basketball official, and founder with his wife of the Camp Fire Girls, an international youth organization now known as Camp Fire.

 Life

-Gulick was born December 4, 1865, in Honolulu, Hawaiian Islands.
+Gulick was born December 4, 1865, in Honolulu of the Hawaiian Kingdom.
 His father was missionary physician Luther Halsey Gulick Sr. and his mother was Louisa Lewis.
-His paternal grandfather Peter Johnson Gulick was an even earlier missionary.
+His paternal grandparents Peter Johnson Gulick and Fanny Gulick were earlier missionaries.

 He married Charlotte "Lottie" Emily Vetter of Hanover, New Hampshire in 1887.